vegaprotocol/specs/protocol/0050-EPOC-epochs.md

 ## Undelegate now

 The action can be announced at any time and is executed immediately following the block it is announced in.
-However, the stake is still counted as delegated to the validator until the last block of the epoch, though the delegator rewards are not paid to the delegator, but into an appropriate vega pool (the insurance pool, for example).
-The tokens are released though, and the delegator can transfer their tokens in the smart contract.
+The delegator is no longer considered for rewards.
+The stake is no longer counted as delegated to the previously chosen validator.
+The tokens are released immediately, and the delegator can transfer their tokens in the smart contract.

 Rationale: This allows a delegator to sell their tokens in a rush, without requiring any interaction between the smart contract and the details of the delegation system.